linconlrufino/linconlrufino/README.md

 <h1 align="center">Hi , I'm Linconl</h1>

-💻 I’m currently working with **C# and .Net, APIs and concepts like REST, DDD , Sql-Server , Oracle , NHibernate , Entity .**
+💻 I’m currently working with **C# and .Net, APIs and concepts like REST, DDD, Sql-Server, Entity .**

 🌱 I’m currently learning and focused at
 - **.NET, APIs and concepts like REST, clean-architecture, DDD, CQRS and all about backend development.**